ketch/covid_forecasting/README.md

    regularizations give unrealistic predictions, so the model attempts to determine just a mean time to death (MTTD) for recent deaths in the region and then assumes that each death corresponds to 1/IFR new infections that occurred MTTD days earlier.
+For each country, an average IFR is calculated based on UN data for the age structure combined with estimated IFRs from Verity et. al.
-The assumed IFR is 0.6% and the MTTD for a uniform distribution of deaths is 17 days.
+   The assumed MTTD for a uniform distribution of deaths is 17 days.

 2. The inferred number of infections goes only up to a day MTTD days in the